Day 1 : Finding Center

 What does it feel like to alternately play all the left hand notes & then all the right hand notes?

-When your 3 central fingers are active, what are your outer fingers feeling (the pinky & the thumb) are they relaxed?
+When your 3 central fingers are active, what are your outer fingers feeling (the pinky & the thumb)?
+Are they relaxed?
 Can you get them to relax even while the other 3 repeatedly strike notes?

 What else do you notice?